PhiInnovations/bsp-phi-thunderboard/README.md

  $: source ./setup-environment build

- $: bitbake bps-phi-minimal
+ $: bitbake bsp-phi-minimal

 You can use any directory to host your build.

-The source code will be checked out at phi-bsp-thunderboard/sources.
+The source code will be checked out at bsp-phi-thunderboard/sources.